Innolution offers customized Agile release planning (longer-term planning) training. Contact us for more details

 The image shown below illustrates release planning in Scrum.

 The inputs for release planning include the Scrum development team’s velocity range as well as the outputs of envisioning: product vision, high-level product backlog, and optionally the product roadmap.
-The velocity can either be forecast (in the case of a new team) or historical (in the case of an existing team).
+The velocity can either be a forecast (in the case of a new team) or historical (in the case of an existing team).
 See “Estimation and Velocity in Scrum: Chapter 7” for more on velocity metrics.

 The outputs of release planning, which are detailed later in the chapter, are collectively known as the release plan.